top of page

 • 3 min read

-We share powerful insights on several human responses we inherited from our caveman ancestors, which often hold us back in our modern day lives.
+Today’s newsletter provides highlights and personal reflections from Episode 1.
+In it, my long-time career and life coach Kori Linn helps me reflect on several natural human responses we inherited from our caveman ancestors, which often hold us back in our modern day lives.

 👉 Stress Response: Your Body's Ancient Survival Mechanism